 Heat one tablespoon sesame oil in a medium to large sauté pan or skillet to medium heat.

-Then add the mushroom/chestnut mixture and cabbage and sauté for three minutes then stir in the garlic and ginger and sauté another one minute.
+Then add the mushroom/chestnut mixture and cabbage and sauté for three minutes then stir in the garlic, ginger, and white pepper and sauté another one minute.

 Next, add the soy sauce and cook for one more minute.
 Remove from heat.

 Prepare to wrap the dumplings, by gathering a small bowl of water, the wrappers, and the filling.

 Using your finger, rub water around the edge of a dumpling wrapper.
 Scoop approximately two teaspoons of the filling and place it in the center of the wrapper.
 Pleat one side of the wrapper then fold it in half and pinch it closed.